Hire a Debt Negotiation Lawyer in Greensboro, NC

 How Does Debt Negotiation Work?

 During the debt settlement process, your debt negotiation attorney will contact any creditors you have outstanding balances with to negotiate either a lump sum pay-off or a repayment plan to settle the bad debts without penalties.
-On average, we will request a pay-off of 40%-60% of the original amount owed along with the cancellation of interest rates and late fees.
-Using tactics and strategies that have worked for our clients time and time again, we have successfully negotiated debt solutions for the majority of debtors.
-Some debt collectors are harder to negotiate with than others; however, we have the aptitude and patience it takes to get you one step closer to an excellent credit score by providing superior debt resolution services.
+On average, we will request a pay-off of 40% - 60% of the original amount owed, along with the cancellation of interest rates and late fees.
+Using tactics and strategies that have worked for our clients repeatedly, we have successfully negotiated debt solutions for most debtors.
+Some debt collectors are harder to negotiate with than others; however, our debt negotiation lawyers have the aptitude and patience to get you one step closer to an excellent credit score by providing superior debt resolution services.

 • Unsecured debts (collateral not required)